 I’d definitely recommend you read about home brewing as a beginner, especially if you aren’t using a kit with detailed instructions.

-How to Brew by John J. Palmer is a customer appraised book that is suited for both beginners and seasoned homebrewers, this book is a great tool to make sure you are doing everything right when brewing beer at home.
+One book I personally own is How to Brew by John J. Palmer (Amazon link).
+This is a customer appraised book that is suited for both beginners and seasoned homebrewers, this book is a great tool to make sure you are doing everything right when brewing beer at home.

 Fermentation Fridge/Temperature Controller